Home & Mortgage

 $1,350/month

-*Approximate purchase price assumes 7% rate, 20% down, $300/month taxes and insurance.
-Actual amount varies by location, rate, and down payment.
+*Approximate purchase price assumes 7% rate, 20% down, $300/month for taxes and insurance.
+Actual amount varies by location, rate, and down payment size.

-Here’s how different debt levels affect mortgage qualification at $85,000 income, targeting a 36% back-end DTI:
+Here’s a fuller picture of how different debt loads change the math at $85,000 income, holding to a 36% back-end DTI target:

 Existing DebtCurrent DTIMax Housing PaymentLikely Qualification